 - Develop an evaluation plan to use and improve measurement over time

-- Develop and deploy data collection, analysis and reporting tools to monitor and communicate results
+- Develop and deploy data collection, analysis and reporting tools to monitor impacts and communicate results

 In order to receive the Outcomes/Evaluations/Results Achievement Badge, the organization must submit the following items to UNA to be reviewed:

-A description of the reasons why you intend to measure as an organization and how you plan to use measurement data in practice throughout the organization.
+A description of what you will measure to assess results and describe how you will use measurement data in practice throughout the organization.

 Intended Impact and Theory of Change

-A precise, concise articulation of your organization’s desired long- and near-term outcomes and the clients/beneficiaries you intend to serve.
-In addition, this will include a depiction of the capabilities, activities, and program elements required to achieve these outcomes.
+Develop a precise, concise articulation of your organization’s desired long- and near-term outcomes and the clients/beneficiaries you intend to serve.
+In addition, this will include a depiction of the resources, activities, and program elements required to achieve these outcomes.

 Key Performance Indicators